Nuance Communications (NUAN) Q2 2017 Results - Earnings Call Transcript

 Therefore, we are raising our guidance for net new bookings growth from the previous target range of 2% to 6% for the full-year FY 2017 to a revised range of 6% to 10%.
 Based on our revenue performance for the first half and the increased composition of recurring revenues.
 We've also raised the midpoint of our full-year revenue guidance.

-This improved bookings and revenue guidance is based on confidence in our sustained performance, including our expectations as we noted in our comments last quarter, that our Healthcare and Mobile segments have the potential for overperformance for the full fiscal year, offset in part by a continuation of a sluggish results we've seen in Imaging year-to-date.
+This improved bookings and revenue guidance is based on confidence in our sustained performance, including our expectations as we noted in our comments last quarter that our Healthcare and Mobile segments have the potential for overperformance for the full fiscal year, offset in part by a continuation of the sluggish results we've seen in Imaging year-to-date.

 Margin and earnings in our first two quarters also benefited from expense discipline and our ongoing focus on our transformation program.
 Although some of the benefits of this discipline will carry into the second half, we should note that our overperformance in bookings this fiscal year carries with it additional sales and commission of expenses of about $0.02 per share.

-With that, we'd be pleased to take your questions.
+With that we'd be pleased to take your questions.

 Question-and-Answer Session